Aryan0553/Churn-prediction-/README.md

 Strong performance in identifying high-risk churn customers
 ---

-## 8.💡 Key Insights
+## 8.💡 Key InsiPerformancetomers with short tenure are more likely to churn
-Customers with short tenure are more likely to churn High monthly charges increase churn probability Long-term contracts significantly reduce churn
+High monthly charges increase churn probability Long-term contracts significantly reduce churn
 Tenure and monthly charges are among the most influential features